 Diana Diduck, MS, BCBA, LPC

 In addition to counseling services, Diana is the director of behavior services at The Housson Center.
 She supervises Registered Behavior Technicians in ABA therapy (in-home and school) to treat autism and behavior-related difficulties such as non-compliance and oppositional defiance.
-Parental and caregiver training in behavioral procedures for the home setting is integral to her practice, as is consultation with schools to develop behavior intervention plans.
-She serves as a board member of The Segue Center as well as the Clinical Advisory Board at The Vanguard School.
+Parental and caregiver training in behavioral procedures for the home setting is integral to her practice, as is consultation with schools.

 Jane Hensley, MRC, CRC, LPC